OpenEvalProject/evals/manuscripts/elife-35588/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/35588/elife-35588-fig5-v2.jpg)

 **Figure 5.:** (A) Helical linkers (HL) added to FKBP-SAC1 at the end of the first transmembrane domain.
 Each helical repeat consists of the amino acids EAAAR, expected to form a helix approximately 0.75 nm long.
 (B) TIRF imaging of PtdIns4P before and after direct recruitment of SAC1 to ER-PM MCS.
 TIRF images of COS-7 cells transfected with a Lyn11-FRB-iRFP PM recruiter, the indicated mCherry-tagged SAC1-FKBP and GFP-P4M × 2.
 Images are representative of 30 cells from three independent experiments.
 Images of GFP-P4M × 2 are normalized to the mean pre-stimulation pixel intensity, that is Ft/Fpre with the color coding reflected in the graph y-axis of D. Scale bar = 20 µm.
 (C) Helical linkers do not impair recruitment efficiency of FKBP-SAC1.
 (D) FKBP-SAC1-HLx8 and -HLx10 have ‘trans’ activity.
 Graphs in C and D show fluorescence intensity in the TIRF footprint of each cell for mCherry-tagged FKBP-SAC1 or GFP-tagged P4M × 2, respectively.
 Data are means ± s.e., 30 cells for all except WT, with 57 cells.
-Data for the wild-type FKBP-SAC1 is re-plotted from Figure 4.10.7554/eLife.35588.020Figure 5—source data 1.10.7554/eLife.35588.021Figure 5—source data 2.
+Data for the wild-type FKBP-SAC1 is re-plotted from Figure 4.

 As shown in Figure 5B and C, all of these helical linker SAC1 chimeras were efficiently recruited to ER-PM MCS within 1 min of the addition of rapamycin.
 Insertion of 2–6 repeats did not produce a significant enhancement of PM PtdIns4P hydrolysis (Figure 5B and D; p≥0.44, 57 WT or 30 HLxN cells, Tukey’s multiple comparisons test after a repeated measure 2-way ANOVA, p<10–4).
 However, insertion of 8 helical repeats produced substantial depletion of PM PtdIns4P after recruitment to ER-PM MCS (p<10–4), which was not enhanced by the addition of a further two helical repeats to produce HLx10 (p=0.96, 30 cells each).
 No depletion of PtdIns4P was observed with a catalytically inactive C389S mutant SAC1 containing the HLx8 linker (p=0.96, 30 cells).
 Clearly, the addition of between 6 and 7.5 nm of additional linker between the catalytic domain and the TMD endows a robust ‘trans’ catalytic activity on SAC1.